“Tell me, what is it you plan to do with your one wild and precious life?” ― Mary Oliver

 Would you like to join me?

-If so, download my free 7-Day Time Tracking Log.
+If so, you can download my free 7-Day Time Tracking Log, when you sign up for my newsletter and free self-discovery resources.
 Let’s take this adventure into the labyrinth of time together.
 If 7 days seems too long, then try it out for 3 days or even 1 day.

 The purpose of time tracking is to understand how you're actually spending your time.